 - Cash on Cash Return – the yield an investor might expect to collect during a given year on his or her initial cash investment.
 Mathematically: annual cash flow divided by initial cash investment.

-- The APOD - an acronym for "Annual Property Operating Data", the APOD provides investors with a good “first look” at a rental property’s financial performance for the first year of ownership.
+*APOD is an acronym for "Annual Property Operating Data".
+It provides investors with a good “first look” at a rental property’s financial performance for the first year of ownership.
 Just one of many reports used for real estate analysis but arguably one of the most popular.
-Preview a sample...
+Preview a sample APOD...

-- Market analysis - research your local market area to see what smaller (2-4 units) and larger (5+ units) have sold for during the past year.
-Pay particular attention to Cap Rate but also consider the dollar per unit.
+5. Conduct a market analysis.
+Research your local market area to see what smaller (2-4 units) and larger (5+ units) have sold for during the past year.
+Pay particular attention to cap rate, but also consider the dollar per unit.
 This is a bare-bone evaluation but at least gives you an idea about rental property value in your area.